 To help you pick the right ecommerce analytics metrics for your company, we’re covering:

 - What makes an ecommerce metric right for you

 - Examples of common valuable ecommerce analytics metrics

 - What mistakes you should avoid when picking metrics

 What Are Good Ecommerce Analytics Metrics to Measure?

-Most ecommerce companies use a few metrics that are universally recognized as effective.
-But these metrics are useful because they share a few qualities.
+Most ecommerce companies use a few metrics that are universally recognized as effective (more on those below).
+But first, these metrics are useful because they share a few qualities.

 They support your company’s goals

 The right ecommerce analytics metrics are always based on valid business goals, usually based on your top-line revenue, net profit, or growth over a set period of time.